ildar-icoosoft/react-chessboard/README.md

 You can use [Forsyth-Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) to represent a board position.

-Note that FEN notation captures more information than chessboard.js requires, like who's move it is and whether or not castling is allowed.
+Note that FEN notation captures more information than ii-react-chessboard requires, like who's move it is and whether or not castling is allowed.
 This information will be ignored; only the position information is used.

 ### PieceCode